 As a result, the spirit of bureaucracy will swiftly permeate the entire operation.
 Success will be solely measured by strict adherence to the regulations established.
 Innovation and flexibility are done for.
 Adjustment to consumer demands will be impossible.
 Over time, as new bureaucrats fill the ranks of old ones, a more severe misuse of factors of production, if not already present, will become inevitable as the good intentions and ideas that stand behind the regulations established will no longer be grasped by the new officials in charge.

-Thus economic policy, if it wants to attain its objectives, can do nothing but limit the extent to which matters are organized in a bureaucratic fashion.
-Since the main bureaucratic organization in any society is the government, this inevitably entails the limitation of the size of government and the scope of its intrusion into the lifes of individuals within the territory it oversees.
+Thus economic policy, if it wants to attain its objectives, can do nothing but limit the extent to which matters are organised in a bureaucratic fashion.
+Since the main bureaucratic organisation in any society is the government, this inevitably entails the limitation of the size of government and the scope of its intrusion into the lifes of individuals within the territory it oversees.
 So long as the government confines its activity to the protection of individuals against aggression and theft only little harm can be inflicted.
 Every expansion of governmental powers, however, will inevitably lead to a bureaucratic misuse of the scarce factors of production available, an increase in poverty, and a lower standard of living for everyone.